jrfeng/HappyHandler/readme.md

 }
 ```

-**Note: The return value of the method in the interface must be `void`, and there are restrictions on the parameter type of the method (described later)**
+**Note: The return type of the method in the interface must be `void`, and there are restrictions on the parameter type of the method (see [next section](https://github.com/jrfeng/HappyHandler#parameter-type-restrictions-for-methods-in-the-messenger-interface))**

 **Step 2**.
 Build Project

 When building project, the HappyHandler will automatically generate an `XxxMessenger` class according to the interface marked by the `@Messenger` annotation (where `Xxx` is the name of the interface, for example, for the `Hello` interface in the above example, a `HellMessenger` class will be generated).
 The generated class implements the corresponding interface.

-The generated class has three constructor methods, like this:
+The generated class has three constructor methods, example:

 ```java
 // Use to create client Messenger